-- Decree-Law No. 219/2001 of 4 August 2001, as amended from time to time (the Securitisation Tax Law) and general debt issuance tax legal framework, governing all tax matters on securitisation transactions; - offers and listing of securitisation bonds are governed by the Securities Code (approved by Decree-Law No. 486/99, as amended from time to time); - specific regulation issued by the Portuguese Securities Commission (CMVM) - the Portuguese markets and securities regulatory body in charge of supervising the securities market and, in particular, of securitisation transactions and relevant players, establishing rules on accounting and own funds requirements of securitisation vehicles; and - specific regulation issued by the Bank of Portugal applicable to originators assigning credits or loans for securitisation purposes to securitisation vehicles under the Securitisation Law.
+- Decree-Law No. 219/2001 of 4 August 2001, as amended from time to time (the Securitisation Tax Regime) and general debt issuance tax legal framework, governing all tax matters on securitisation transactions; - offers and listing of securitisation bonds are governed by the Portuguese Securities Code (approved by Decree-Law No. 486/99, as amended from time to time); - specific regulation issued by the Portuguese Securities Commission (CMVM) - the specific regulation issued by the Bank of Portugal applicable to originators assigning credits or loans for securitisation purposes to securitisation vehicles under the Securitisation Law.